 Preheat your oven to 350°F and grease a 7x5-inch baking dish.

-In a small bowl, whisk together flour, cocoa powder, baking soda, and salt.
+In a small bowl, whisk together flour, cocoa powder, baking powder, and salt.

 In a medium bowl, cream butter and sugar until light and fluffy.
 Whisk in egg white and vanilla until well-combined.